404ismagic/MODUEL-9-UCLA/GeneratedReadMe.md

 ## Contributing

-dd
+g

 ## Questions

 For any questions about the repo, contact me at  v.
-You can find more projects of mine at  [404ismagic](https://github.come/404ismagic).
+You can find more projects of mine at  [e](https://github.come/e).

 ## Tests

-ee
+i